 Aetna Electrical Stimulation Billing Guidelines and Action Items 2025

 The effective date is October 8, 2025.
-Here's what your billing team needs to do now.
+That gives your billing team time to fix things before denied claims pile up.
+Here's what to do.

 #Action Item